View the original recipe via:

-*note: you can also use red snapper or red perch instead of gurnard fish.
+Tip: fillet them yourself or ask your fishmonger to do it for you.
+You can also use red snapper or red perch instead of gurnard fish.

 If you bought a whole fish, you have to start filleting the fish.
-Start at the head and run your knife towards tail and remove the fish bones using tweezers.
+Start at the head and run your knife towards the tail and remove the fish bones using tweezers.
 To be honest, if you get the hang of it, it's very easy.

 CHOP the red pepper, with or without seeds to your liking, as fine as you can.
 SQUEEZE the lime and create a simple dressing by adding the chopped red pepper, salt, pepper and a little bit of olive oil to the lime juice.

 PEEL the red onion and slice in half.
-SLICE the red onion into thin half rings.
+SLICE the red onion into thin half-rings.
 Use a sharp knife to trim as much of the orange peel and white skin (pith).

 Then cut the segments out, as close to the membrane as possible to create beautiful orange wedges.
 RINSE the radishes and trim both sides off, then cut the radishes in slices.